 Python usage notes/joblib

-It has a few options that let you bolt it onto existing code, rather than requiring you to write code towards a specific API.
+It has its own way of doing things, but also has a few options that let you bolt it onto existing code.

 It's numpy-aware - and should deal okayish with large arrays, compressing them where that's easy.

 - could decorate functions with

 - could wrap in more explicitly to do the occasional checkpoint